VasekPurchart/Console-Errors-Bundle/readme.md

         # Priority with which the listener will be registered.
         listener_priority: 0

-    errors:
+    exit_code:
-        # Enable logging for errors (non zero exit codes).
+        # Enable logging for non-zero exit codes.
         enabled: true
-        # Log level with which errors should be logged (accepts string or integer values).
+        # Log level with which exit codes should be logged (accepts string or integer values).
         log_level: error
         # Priority with which the listener will be registered.
         listener_priority: 0